moonbitlang/moonbit-docs/next/tutorial/example/gmachine/gmachine-1.md

 :start-after: start state definition
 :end-before: end state definition
 ```

 Now, we can map each step of the graph reduction algorithm we deduced on paper to this abstract machine:

-- At the initial state of the machine, all compiled super combinators have been placed in `NGlobal` nodes on the heap.
-At this point, the current code sequence in the G-Machine contains only two instructions.
-The first instruction pushes the address of the `main` node onto the stack, and the second instruction loads the corresponding code sequence of `main` into the current code sequence.
-- The corresponding code sequence of `main` is instantiated on the heap, where nodes are allocated and data is loaded accordingly, ultimately constructing a graph in memory.
-This process is referred to as "instantiating" `main`.
-Once instantiation is complete, the address of the entry point of this graph is pushed onto the stack.
-- After instantiation is finished, you need to update graph nodes (since `main` has no parameters, there is no need to clean up residual unused addresses in the stack) and find the next redex to clean up.

-Now, we can map each step of the graph reduction algorithm we deduced on paper to this abstract machine: